Sujal7200/Projects/README.md

 # 📄 Sujal More

+## > ⚠️ This repository has been archived.
+All projects have moved to [Portfolio-Projects](https://github.com/Sujal7002/Portfolio-Projects.git).

 ## Description

 Welcome to my resume repository!
 This repository showcases my educational background, technical skills, projects, experience, and professional involvement in the field of Computer Science.